frozzare/simple-settings/README.md

-wp-settings
+Simple settings
 ===========

-WordPress plugin that adds a settings page for your theme
+Simple settings page for your WordPress site!